Programme

 The 1st year is spent at NASP Graduate School in Social and Political Sciences.

-After admission, the Ph.D. students are assigned to one of the 4 Research Paths (RP) and the study plan is designed accordingly.
+After admission, doctoral students are assigned to one of the 5 Research Areas (RA):

 Students must earn at least 60 credits through compulsory coursework and examinations (45 credits, 13 classes), research project advancement (6 credits), attendance to international and peer seminars, conferences & summer schools (9 credits).

-During the first year, Ph.D. students also select a supervisor from the Faculty.
+During the first year, PhD students also select a supervisor and a co-supervisor among Faculty members.

 Second Phase: 2nd and 3rd year

-During the 2nd and the 3rd year, Ph.D. students undertake research, visiting periods and dissertation writing under the supervision of a member of the Faculty.
+During the 2nd and the 3rd year, PhD students work on their research project, go on visiting periods and start writing their dissertation under the supervision of both the supervisor and co-supervisor.

-The lines of research present in the PhD Programme can be consulted here.
+The research fields covered by the PhD Programme can be seen here.

-The 3rd year is dedicated to the completion of the empirical research and to writing the doctoral thesis.
-The final dissertation is submitted to the Faculty Board at the end of the 3rd year for admission to external review.
+The 3rd year is dedicated to both completing the empirical research and writing the doctoral thesis.
+At the end of the 3rd year, the dissertation is sent to the Faculty Board and then submitted for external review.

 Third Phase